-- establish and maintain a high profile for attendance and punctuality; - relate attendance issues directly to the schools' values, ethos and curriculum; - hold an induction evening for parents/students; - display materials at focal points near student reception etc; - reward students half termly for 100% attendance via PRAISE Code or termly (Sixth Form); - record lates to school and lates to lessons; - include students in reintegration plans; - highlight attendance in PHSCE and assemblies; and - not allow students from Years 5 to 11 off site for lunchtimes. - not allow students in Years 12 and 13 off site before 10.35am and 11.35am (leading up to exams)
+- establish and maintain a high profile for attendance and punctuality; - relate attendance issues directly to the school's values, ethos and curriculum; - display materials at focal points near student reception etc; - reward students half termly for 100% attendance via PRAISE Code or termly (Sixth Form); - record lates to school and lates to lessons; - include students in reintegration plans; - highlight attendance in PHSCE, assemblies and registration and - not allow students from Years 9 to 11 off site for lunchtimes. - not allow students in Years 12 and 13 off site before 10.35am or 11.35am at key periods of the school year.

-To raise the profile of attendance and punctuality to school staff/governors we will:
+To raise the profile of attendance and punctuality to school staff/Local Advisory Group we will:

-- relate attendance issues directly to the schools' values, ethos and curriculum; - provide information regarding attendance in staff handbook, school prospectus and website; - provide INSET for appointed/promoted staff/new tutors; - produce annual reports to governors; and - discuss attendance issues in Attendance and Welfare Officer/Pastoral staff meetings and in relevant staff meetings (for example attendance review meetings, pastoral management meetings, multi agency meetings).
+relate attendance issues directly to the school's values, ethos and curriculum;

+- provide information regarding attendance in staff handbook, school prospectus and website; - provide INSET for appointed/promoted staff/new tutors; - produce annual reports to the Local Advisory Group; and - discuss attendance issues in Attendance and Welfare Officer/Pastoral staff meetings and in relevant staff meetings (for example attendance review meetings, pastoral management meetings, multi agency meetings).